PolyhedraZK/ExpanderCompilerCollection/docs/apis.md

 ### API

-`gkr.API` is the API interface of the builder, which extends the `frontend.API` interface of gnark and adds sub-circuit support.
+`gkr.API` is the API interface of the builder, which extends the `frontend.API` interface of gnark and adds sub-circuit support and other utilities.

+## Sub-Circuit API

 The sub-circuit support is provided by the following methods: